Captain Fresh/B2B SEAFOOD / MARKETPLACE / COLD CHAINUpdated: 07 May 2026

 1Infifresh Foods Limited (CIN U51909KA2020PLC134621), the parent entity behind Captain Fresh, reported FY2025 consolidated revenue of ₹3,421.10 Cr, up 145.3% from ₹1,394.88 Cr in FY2024.

-4Standalone (parent-only) revenue fell 52% to ₹348.78 Cr from ₹727.84 Cr.
-The operating business has migrated to subsidiaries, likely the international entities (US/EU/Middle East) handling the export contracts.
+5Standalone (parent-only) revenue fell 52% to ₹348.78 Cr from ₹727.84 Cr.
+The operating business has migrated to subsidiaries, likely the international entities handling US, EU, and Middle East export contracts.
+Consolidated is the only meaningful read.